josmar-crwdstffng/angular/aio/content/guide/hierarchical-dependency-injection.md

 This guide demonstrates that scenario with an example in the Tour of Heroes theme.
 Imagine an outer `HeroListComponent` that displays a list of super heroes.

-To open a hero's tax return, the preparer clicks on a hero name, which opens a component for editing that return.
+To open the tax return of a hero, the preparer clicks on a hero name, which opens a component for editing that return.
-Each selected hero tax return opens in its own component and multiple returns can be open at the same time.
+Each selected hero tax return opens in the associated component and multiple returns can be open at the same time.

 Each tax return component has the following characteristics:

-*   Is its own tax return editing session
+*   Is an associated tax return editing session
 *   Can change a tax return without affecting a return in another component
-*   Has the ability to save the changes to its tax return or cancel them
+*   Has the ability to save the changes to an associated tax return or cancel them

 <div class="lightbox">